sammonsjl/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

 The commands in this lab up as far as the RBAC configuration must be run on each controller instance: `controlplane01`, `controlplane02` and `controlplane03`.
-Login to each controller instance using vagrant ssh terminal.

 You can perform this step with [tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux).